 Using configtx.yaml to build a channel configuration¶

-A channel is created by building a channel creation transaction artifact that specifies the initial configuration of the channel.
+A channel is created by building a channel genesis block artifact that specifies the initial configuration of the channel.
 The channel configuration is stored on the ledger, and governs all the subsequent blocks that are added to the channel.
 The channel configuration specifies which organizations are channel members, the ordering nodes that can add new blocks on the channel, as well as the policies that govern channel updates.
 The initial channel configuration, stored in the channel genesis block, can be updated through channel configuration updates.
 If a sufficient number of organizations approve a channel update, a new channel config block will govern the channel after it is committed to the channel.

 configtx.yaml file and the configtxgen tool.
 The